BPM systems: business process automation for digital transformation and improved company efficiency

 Examples of processes that can be automated: arranging leave; finding and hiring employees; approving contracts and invoices; monitoring the supply and shipment of goods; tracking the status of deals with clients.

-The system divides a process into stages.
-For example, at each stage of contract approval the participants in the chain receive a notification: the lawyer, the manager, the accountant.
+For example, at each stage of contract approval the people in the chain get a notification: the lawyer, the manager, the accountant.

 If it is a deal, the system manages the stages of the manager's work with the client.